jstonge/zipfJuxtaposer/README.md

 ![](inst/app/www/zipfJutaxposer1.png)

+Note that thie worshift part of the package comes from the `R` package [shifterator](https://github.com/pverspeelt/shifterator/), which is derived from the [Python package](https://github.com/ryanjgallagher/shifterator) of the same name.

 ## Usage

 You can use this app either locally or online.
 Locally, you first need to install the app: